There are so many reasons to volunteer while you're at LJMU

 - It’s great fun

-- You’ll be recognized for your hard work
+- You’ll be recognised for your hard work

 - It makes a positive impact

 - You’ll gain a better understanding and insight into the challenges that affect people and society

 - You’ll work as part of a team and experience a sense of belonging